oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 **Position:** bit 4 of the Will Flags byte.

 This specifies if the Will Message is to be retained when it is published.
-See [[4.13 Retained Messages]](#retained-messages) for more information about Retained Messages.
+See [4.13 Retained Messages](#retained-messages) for more information about Retained Messages.

 «<mark title="Requirement MQTT-SN-3.1.3.3-1"><a name="MQTT-SN-3.1.3.3-1"></a>If the Will Flag is set to 1 and Will Retain is set to 0, the Server MUST publish the Will Message as a non-retained message</mark>»\[MQTT‑SN‑3.1.3.3‑1].